 They Don't Help Communication

 Most job boards collect information about applicants and that's where their part ends.
-Some sites have templates for emails and have, but it's often an afterthought.
+Some sites have templates for emails, but it's often an afterthought.
 A phone number or email is only useful if it actually leads to a conversation, and unfortunately job boards don't provide any features to help.
 Reaching candidates is already difficult, and scheduling interviews that end up as a no-call no-shows is very frustrating.
-We want job boards to lead to hires, but their focus is really on only one specific aspect of a long and time-consuming process, finding people.
+We want job boards to lead to hires, but their focus is really on only one specific aspect of a long and time-consuming process: finding people.

 It's Still Hard to Find The Right People